nus-cs2030s/2324-s2/docs/11-inheritance.md

 # Unit 11: Inheritance

+!!! abstract "Learning Objectives"

     After taking this unit, students should:

     - understand inheritance as a mechanism to extend existing code
     - understand how inheritance models the IS-A relationship
     - know how to use the `extends` keyword for inheritance
     - understand inheritance as a subtype
     - be able to determine the run-time type and compile-time type of a variable

 ## Extension with Composition